Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

 See Figure~\ref{fig:frontier} for a graphical depiction of a frontier.

 The notion of a frontier is closely related to that of a gap pair.
+While gap pairs will not play an important role, we will explain the relationship here to provide context.
 A pair of structures $(B,A)$ with $B\to A$ is said to be a \emph{gap pair} if $A\not\to B$, and every structure $C$ satisfying $B\to C$ and $C\to A$ is homomorphically equivalent to either $B$ or $A$~\cite{NesetrilTardif2000}.
-The same concept applies to structures with designated elements.
+The same concept applies to structures with distinguished elements.
 It is easy to see that any frontier for a structure $A$ must contain (modulo homomorphic equivalence) all structures $B$ such that $(B,A)$ is a gap pair.